KxSystems/docs/docs/kb/digitalocean.md

 !!! warning "Only commercial licenses allow installing kdb+ on a cloud server."

-In this scenario you [install](../learn/install.md) kdb+ on a [DigitalOcean](https://www.digitalocean.com/) ‘droplet’ (cloud server) running Ubuntu.
-Kdb+ tasks on the droplet will be able to offer services over the Net.
+In this scenario you [install](../learn/install.md) kdb+ on a [DigitalOcean](https://www.digitalocean.com/) ‘droplet’ (cloud server) running Ubuntu. kdb+ tasks on the droplet will be able to offer services over the Net.

 You access and control the droplet via SSH and Bash.